 What is IOTA?

-History of IOTA: Founders and Growth
+History of IOTA: Founders and growth

 A few months later, on a BitcoinTalk forum, the Jinn Project team announced another project called IOTA because JINN tokens would go into the market as profit-sharing tokens (or financial securities).
 In 2015, the IOTA founders were Sergey Ivancheglo, Serguei Popov, David Sønstebø, and Dominik Schiener, who was the final addition to the founding team.